Ginger66/icml-social-2026-bridgingOSS/README.md

-# Bridging Research and Open-Source — ICML 2026 Social
+# Bridging Research and Open Source — ICML 2026 Social

 A social event at **ICML 2026** for the ML open-source community: bringing together OSS maintainers, contributors, and researchers for an evening of informal exchange.